Five-year Goals and Associated Interim Benchmarks

-From UNC Charlotte: The research enterprise at UNCC continues to grow in tandem with the growth of research doctoral programs.
-Increases in faculty, staff, and student resources and the expansion of the university’s research infrastructure have helped to double research awards since 2011-12.
-The Energy Production and Infrastructure Center is an example of the university’s commitment to meeting the needs of the Charlotte community and the state through interdisciplinary research, industry partnerships, and workforce development.
+From UNC Charlotte: The research enterprise at UNC Charlotte continues to grow in tandem with the growth of research doctoral programs and exceed award goals.
+Since 2016, the University’s awards have increased by 44%, providing momentum for expanding Charlotte’s research profile.
+The Energy Production and Infrastructure Center (EPIC) and the recently launched Center for Computational Intelligence to Predict Health and Environmental Risks (CIPHER) are examples of the university’s commitment to meeting the needs of the Charlotte community and the state through interdisciplinary research and partnerships.
 UNC Charlotte is also committed to extending research opportunities to undergraduates and supports a newly formed Office of Undergraduate Research and Charlotte Research Scholars, a summer internship program open to students from all majors.

 By fall 2021, UNCC will enroll 10,056 low-income students, a 17.5% increase over 2015 levels (1,497 additional low-income students over a base of 8,559).